LucasNolasco/WaypointsGenerator/README.md

 A ROS Waypoint Generator using robot's estimated pose on the map and GPS localization.
 Inspired on the project [CIR-KIT Waypoint Manager](https://github.com/CIR-KIT/cirkit_waypoint_manager).

+## Requisits

+* `requests` - Necessary to send the waypoints to a server.
+To install it:

+        $ pip install requests

 ## Messages

 This project has two messages, `Waypoint` and `Waypoint Array`, which are implemented on the package `cirkit_waypoint_manager_msgs`.